 Overview

-Peter Schaffert represents public sector employers in all aspects of labor and employment law, including labor negotiations, grievance arbitration, discrimination/harassment claims, employee terminations and discipline, leaves, workplace privacy, wage and hour requirements and litigation.
-Mr. Schaffert also advises public sector employers in general counsel matters, including complying with the Brown Act, conflict of interest law and the Public Records Act.
+Mr. Schaffert specializes in labor negotiations, grievance arbitration, discrimination/harassment claims, employee terminations, discipline matters, leaves, workplace safety, and restraining orders.
+He also advises public sector employers on general counsel matters, ensuring compliance the Brown Act, conflict of interest laws, and the Public Records Act.

 Practice Areas